Azure/azure-powershell/docker/README.md

 ## Overview
-This Dockerfile enable running Azure-PowerShell in a container for OS we support.
+These Dockerfiles enable executing Azure-PowerShell cmdlets in a container for the supported OS.

 ## Configuration
-This requires Docker 17.05 or newer.
+This image requires Docker 17.05 or newer.

 It also expects you to be able to run Docker without `sudo`.
 Please follow [Docker's official instructions][install] to install `docker` correctly.